Our History

 Then & Now

-In may of 2012, CVBF moved to its current location on 200 West.
-Cache Valley Bible Fellowship remains committed to being a Christian witness in the Cache Valley community and seeks to proclaim the gospel to all people.
+In May 2024 the church called Eli Brayley as its fifth lead pastor.
+Cache Valley Bible Fellowship remains committed to proclaiming the gospel of Jesus Christ and being a faithful, biblical church in Cache Valley for the glory of God.
 We have chosen to keep our theme verse which says:

 "For we do not preach ourselves, but Jesus Christ as Lord,